JohnAPedagogy/MLPlayground/cgmc01.md

 ### 1.2 Chat GPT Uses

 Enough of the technical details.
 Let's dive into using Chat GPT.
-According to Andrew NG in the deeplearning.ai prompt engineering [course](https://learn.deeplearning.ai/chatgpt-prompt-eng/), where a lot of the material in this master class is drawn from, chat GPT excels in the following areas:
+According to Andrew NG in the deeplearning.ai prompt engineering [course](https://learn.deeplearning.ai/chatgpt-prompt-eng/), where this master class draws inspiration from, chat GPT excels in the following areas:

 - Summarising
 - Inferring